 +0.00 A - Ext.
-Rampdown completed -0.00 Vs Press ENTER to continue
+Rampdown completed -0.00 Vs Press ENTER to continue manual operation of the system.
+The following will be displayed after pressing ENTER:

 The external rampdown signal MUST be cleared before pressing ENTER will yield a response.
 Further operator control is inhibited until the external rampdown signal is cleared.